airbytehq/airbyte/docs/integrations/sources/zuora.md

 ### Note:

-Some of the Zuora Objects may not be available for sync due to limitations of Zuora Supscription Plan, Permissions.
+Some of the Zuora Objects may not be available for sync due to limitations of Zuora Subscription Plan, Permissions.
 For details refer to the [Availability of Data Source Objects](https://knowledgecenter.zuora.com/DC_Developers/M_Export_ZOQL) section in the Zuora documentation.

 ### Data type mapping